Comprehending Knowledge Graphs with Large Language Models for Recommender Systems: Introduction

 Empowered by extensive knowledge and remarkable reasoning abilities, large language models (LLMs) have demonstrated significant promise in semantic understanding and knowledge extraction.
-Consequently, LLMs have the potential to address the aforementioned issues.
-Recently, efforts have been made to leverage LLMs to improve recommendation models.
-Some studies utilize LLMs to supplement missing attributes of items and generate semantic representations of item profiles \cite{ren2024representation}.
-Other studies employ LLMs to determine whether a complementary relationship exists between two items, thereby recommending complementary products based on users' historical behaviors \cite{zhao2024breaking}.
+Recently, many studies have leveraged LLMs to improve recommendation models.
+For example, some studies utilize LLMs to generate semantic representations of item profiles \cite{ren2024representation}, while other studies \cite{zhao2024breaking} employ LLMs to determine whether a complementary relationship exists between two items, thereby recommending complementary products based on users' historical behaviors.
 However, these methods do not fully exploit the semantic and structural information of KGs.
 As one of the most common and important sources of knowledge, KGs contain a wealth of semantic associations among entities and relations, which are often overlooked by existing methods that typically consider only item profiles.
 Additionally, KGs serve as task-relevant knowledge repositories, effectively aiding LLMs in acquiring task-specific knowledge and mitigating the issue of hallucinations caused by excessive divergence.
-Nevertheless, effectively leveraging LLMs to model the diverse semantic relationships in KGs and enhance recommendation performance remains an open question.
+Nevertheless, leveraging LLMs to handle the diverse semantic relationships in KGs is highly challenging, as it is unrealistic to input the vast number of entities and connections in KGs into a language model.